sebastiano123-c/DroneIno/README.md

 Do the same with the **P**, incrementing in steps of 0.2.

 After a while you may observe that the behaviour depends widely on the PID parameters, and you may find your own way to set properly these parameters.

+## **WiFi telemetry (developing)**
+I have developed a WiFi telemetry system exploiting the ESP32 native WiFi as access point (AP).
+After connecting to DroneInoTelemetry network using the password "DroneIno", dial in a browser search bar "192.168.4.1".
+After few seconds you will see the telemetry data like pitch, roll, battery and flight mode.
+You can also adjust fly the PID settings.
+To better improve the WiFi range install an external antenna.

 # **Roadmap**
 As one can see in the pinmap folder, I am planning to test it on other boards, but at the moment this works only for ESP32.